paultopia/conlaw_casebook/spring-2022-iteration/06a-youngstown-exercise.md

 **Category 3**: Congress has legislatively forbidden the Presidential action.

-Take ten minutes or so, *individually*, and write down one concrete example for each of the following situations:
+Take ten minutes or so and write down one concrete example for each of the following situations:

 1. Something that would be impermissible for the President even under category 1.